ssfatemi/From-EEG-Signals-to-Commands/Datasets/Readme.md

 MOABB (Mother of All BCI Benchmarks) is a framework that provides standardized access to a large collection of publicly available BCI datasets and enables reproducible benchmarking of EEG decoding algorithms.
 The current dataset catalog contains 160 curated BCI datasets and more than 3,600 subjects.

-Rather than being a single dataset, MOABB provides a convenient unified interface for accessing and benchmarking many datasets, including several of those listed in this document.

 # Additional MI-BCI Datasets